I don’t know how to write about SyFy’s The Magicians.

 PREMISE | Harry Potter with sex, or Harry Potter for adults and featuring post-grad students instead of grade/high schoolers.

 But that’s not all there is to the show.
-This isn’t just Skin: The Magic Years.
+This isn’t just Skins: The Magic Years.

 In the pilot, this character, Quentin (Jason Ralph), is introduced as a soon-to-be grad student completing treatment for depression in a mental health facility, which he entered due to “feeling like the most useless person in the history of the world.”
 He tells his counselor he now realizes it is time to grow up, sell the comic book collection, let go of childhood fantasies about what the world could be and embrace what the world is.
 This is a view echoed by his lifelong friend Julia (Stella Maeve), who has been about as patient as a friend could be while waiting for Quentin to get his shit together.
 Of course, Quentin is in love with her, and, of course, she already has a boyfriend and doesn’t view Quentin that way.

 You think you know where that is going, but you will be stunned by how quickly Quentin and Julia turn into enemies or, at best, frenemies.
-See, in the world of The Magicians there were a series of The-Lion-the-Witch-and-the-Wardrobe-meets-Lord-of-the-Rings fantasy novels called Fillory and Further.
-Quentin and Julia’s shared love for these books is what first bonded them when they were kids, but Julia has moved on to law school and wants Quentin to follow her there.
+See, in the world of The Magicians Quentin and Julia grew up reading The-Lion-the-Witch-and-the-Wardrobe-meets-Lord-of-the-Rings fantasy novels called Fillory and Further.
+The problem is while Quentin never grew out of obsessing over those books Julia moved on to law school and wants Quentin to follow her there.
 Around the time she tries some tough love to get him to start thinking about his future more seriously they are both magically transported to an admissions interview for something called Brakebills University.

-Turns out those Fillory and Further novels were based in fact.
+Turns out those Fillory and Further novels were based on fact.
 Magic is real.
 There is a secret Hogwarts school for those with natural magical abilities.
 Julia was wrong.
-Quentin was right to cling to the fantasy.
+Quentin was right.
+Oh, she’ll never hear the end of this from him..

 Through both seasons, these two halves of the show frequently meet in surprising, often immensely gratifying, but sometimes frustrating ways.
-Simply put, Julia is the more compelling character than Quentin, but can also grate because the show so consistently drags her down to her lowest possible point that Stella Maeve is forced to wear a near-constant devastated facial expression.
+Simply put, Julia is the more compelling character than Quentin, but can also grate because the show so consistently drags her down to her lowest possible point that Stella Maeve is forced to wear a near-constant devastated facial expression (which, to be fair, she totally pulls off).
 Still, the emotional trauma she suffers so immensely towers over everything the Brakebills kids encounter that the ongoing hostilities between the two camps forces you to sometimes root against the heroes.

 However, while Quentin and Julia are ostensibly the dual protagonists it is often the co-stars who steal the show, particularly Eliot and Margo as the king and queen of perfectly delivered one-liners and Penny as the hilariously grumpy one of the group.